The Search for Truth 01

 About This Portfolio

-In synch with this idea, and as we grapple with the contradictory role that visual language is playing in our society today, The Search for Truth Mission’s images also explore, from an escapees point of view, the shape-shifting no man’s land expanding in between the analog and digital topographies of the twenty-first century.
+In synch with this idea, and as we grapple with the contradictory role that visual language plays in societies today, I have created "The Search for Truth Mission" by appropriating and reconstructing vernacular photographs taken in the 20th century, converting them into pieces and parts, and reanimating them in them in the shadows of the shape-shifting no man’s land that currently spans the analog and digital topographies of the twenty-first century.